Welcome to Sexual Health Teesside

 - Pregnancy testing

 PEPSE can stop HIV infection taking hold after the virus has entered the body.
 However, it is an emergency measure to be used as a last resort, for example if a condom breaks.
 Please call us if you think you need PEPSE on 0300 3301122.
-You can get this from Sexual health and HIV clinics, Accident & Emergency.
-Regular family doctors (GPs) don’t give PEPSE.
+You can get this from Sexual health and HIV clinics and Accident & Emergency.
+Your GP does not provide PEPSE.

 Rape and abuse